Nitrosomonas: Carbon fixation genes

-Nitrosomonas uses the Calvin-Benson cycle as a pathway for carbon fixation.
-For this reason, all of the species have an operon that encodes for the RuBisCO enzyme.
-A peculiarity is found in N. sp Is79 in which the two copies of the operon encode for two different forms of the RuBisCO enzyme, the IA form and the IC form, where the IA form has a major affinity with carbon dioxide.
-Other species present different copies of this operon that encode only for the IA form.
-In N. europaea, an operon is characterized by five genes (ccbL, ccbS, ccbQ, ccbO, and ccbN) that encode for the RuBisCO enzyme. ccbL encodes for the major subunit while ccbS encodes for the minor subunit; these genes are also the most expressed within the operon. ccbQ and ccbO genes encode for a number of proteins involved in the processing, folding, assembling, activation, and regulation of the RuBisCO enzyme. ccbN encodes for a protein of 101 amino acids, whose function is not known yet.
-A putative regulatory gene, cbbR, was found 194 bases upstream of the start codon of cbbL and is transcribed in the opposite direction of other genes.
+Nitrosomonas species use the Calvin-Benson cycle as a pathway for carbon fixation.
+For this reason, all species possess an operon that encodes the RuBisCO enzyme.
+In Nitrosomonas sp.
+Is79, a peculiarity is found where two copies of the operon encode two different forms of the RuBisCO enzyme: the IA form and the IC form.
+The IA form has a greater affinity for carbon dioxide.
+Other species possess different copies of this operon that encode only the IA form.
+In N. europaea, the operon is characterized by five genes (ccbL, ccbS, ccbQ, ccbO, and ccbN) that encode the RuBisCO enzyme. ccbL encodes the major subunit while ccbS encodes the minor subunit; these genes are also the most expressed within the operon.
+The ccbQ and ccbO genes encode a number of proteins involved in the processing, folding, assembling, activation, and regulation of the RuBisCO enzyme. ccbN encodes a protein of 101 amino acids, whose function is currently unknown.
+A putative regulatory gene, cbbR, was found 194 bases upstream of the start codon of cbbL and is transcribed in the opposite direction to the other genes.

 Transporter genes

-Since Nitrosomonas species are part of the ammonia-oxidizing bacteria (AOB), ammonia carriers are important to them.
+Since Nitrosomonas species are ammonia-oxidizing bacteria (AOB), ammonia carriers are essential.
 Bacteria adapted to high concentrations of ammonia can absorb it passively by simple diffusion.
-Indeed, N. eutropha, which is adapted to high levels of ammonia, does not possess genes that encode for an ammonia transporter.
-Bacteria adapted to low concentrations of ammonia have a transporter (transmembrane protein) for this substrate.
-In Nitrosomonas, two different carriers for ammonia have been identified, differing in structure and function.
-The first transporter is the Amt protein (amtB type), encoded by amt genes, which was found in Nitrosomonas sp.
+N. eutropha, which is adapted to high levels of ammonia, does not possess genes encoding an ammonia transporter.
+Bacteria adapted to low concentrations of ammonia possess a transporter (transmembrane protein) for this substrate.
+In Nitrosomonas, two different ammonia carriers have been identified, differing in structure and function.
+The first is the Amt protein (AmtB type), encoded by amt genes, found in Nitrosomonas sp.
 Is79.
 The activity of this ammonia carrier depends on the membrane potential.
-The second was found in N. europaea, wherein the rh1 gene encodes an Rh-type ammonia carrier.
-Its activity is independent from the membrane potential.
-Recent research has also linked the Rh transmembrane proteins with CO_{2} transport, but this is not clear yet.
+The second was found in N. europaea, in which the rh1 gene encodes an Rh-type ammonia carrier.
+Its activity is independent of the membrane potential.
+Recent research has also linked the Rh transmembrane proteins with CO_{2} transport, but this mechanism is not yet fully understood.

 Metabolism

-Nitrosomonas is one of the genera included in AOB and use ammonia as an energy source and carbon dioxide as the main source of carbon.
-The oxidation of ammonia is a rate-limiting step in nitrification and plays a fundamental role in the nitrogen cycle, because it transforms ammonia, which is usually extremely volatile, into less volatile forms of nitrogen.
+Nitrosomonas is one of the genera included in AOB; species use ammonia as an energy source and carbon dioxide as the main source of carbon.
+The oxidation of ammonia is a rate-limiting step in nitrification and plays a fundamental role in the nitrogen cycle because it transforms ammonia, which is usually extremely volatile, into less volatile forms of nitrogen.

 Ammonia oxidation

 Nitrosomonas oxidizes ammonia into nitrite in a metabolic process known as nitritation (a step of nitrification).
 This process occurs with the accompanying reduction of an oxygen molecule to water (which requires four electrons) and the release of energy.
-The oxidation of ammonia to hydroxylamine is catalyzed by ammonia monooxygenase (AMO), which is a membrane-bound, multisubstrate enzyme.
+The oxidation of ammonia to hydroxylamine is catalyzed by ammonia monooxygenase (AMO), a membrane-bound, multisubstrate enzyme.
 In this reaction, two electrons are required to reduce an oxygen atom to water: